A Self-Reflecting Formal Language: The formulas

 \section{The formulas}

-Reflectica can express assertions using formulas.
-A \textit{formula} is a term whose head symbol is either a \textit{predicate symbol} or a \textit{logical symbol}.
-Symbols of these types are introduced below.
+А logical formula is an expression that expresses some statement, so its intended value is either true or false.
+In extensional (i.e., not intensional) systems~\cite{sep-logic-intensional}, a formula whose main symbol is an $n$-ary predicate symbol is an assertion about $n$ objects that are the values of the arguments.
+Some formulas of extensional systems are not such statements --- for example, a formula whose main symbol is a quantifier (which is a $2$-ary symbol) is not a statement about two objects that are the values of the arguments, so quantifiers are not predicate symbols in such systems.

+In reflectica, the arguments of an expression are also objects, so the main symbol (of a formula) can act as an assertion about objects that include not only the values of the arguments, but also the arguments themselves.
+It is quite natural to call such symbols (intensional) predicate symbols.
+In particular, we may consider logical symbols such as $`\&\q$, $`{\to}\q$, or $`\forall\q$ as (intensional) predicate symbols of reflectica.
+For example, the reflectica symbol $`\forall\q$ says that its first argument is a variable and if we replace the free occurrences of that variable in the second argument with an arbitrary expression, the result will be a formula with value the true.
+Therefore, we may simplify the standard notion of a formula as follows:

-Following Frege, we call a formula $\varphi$ a \textit{true formula} iff $\val(\varphi)=`\top\q$; we call a formula $\varphi$ a \textit{false formula} iff $\val(\varphi)=`\bot\q$.
-We call symbols $`\top\q$ and $`\bot\q$ the \textit{true} and the \textit{false}, respectively; they have arity 0.
-So a true formula is a formula whose value equals the true.
+We say that a reflectica expression $\varphi$ is a reflectica \textit{formula} iff the main symbol of $\varphi$ is a predicate symbol.
+Below we introduce predicate symbols, among which are the standard logical symbols.
+We say that a reflectica formula $\varphi$ is a reflectica \textit{theorem} iff $\val(\varphi)=`\top\q$.
+We call the symbol $`\top\q$ the \textit{true}, it has arity 0.
+So a theorem is a formula whose value equals the true.

-Informally, when we say that a formula $\varphi$ {\lq}expresses{\rq} a statement ${S}$, we mean that $\varphi$ is a true formula if and only if the statement ${S}$ holds.
-For example, the equality sign $`{=}\q$ is a predicate symbol of arity 2, and a formula of the form $`{=}\q\cdot\tau\cdot\sigma$ expresses the assertion that both terms $\tau$ and $\sigma$ are defined and their values equal, see Section~\ref{sect.=}.
+Informally\footnote{In order to give a formal definition here, it is necessary to specify the meta-theory we use to construct reflectica.}, when we say that a reflectica formula $\varphi$ \textit{represents} a meta-language statement ${S}$, we mean that $\varphi$ is a reflectica theorem whenever the statement ${S}$ holds; when we say that a formula $\varphi$ \textit{declares} a statement ${S}$, we mean that if $\varphi$ is a theorem, then the statement ${S}$ holds; and when we say that a formula $\varphi$ \textit{expresses} a statement ${S}$, we mean that $\varphi$ represents and declares the statement ${S}$.